The John Bamford Primary School - Sports Funding Impact Report 2018/19

 Key Indicator 1, Key Indicator 2

-Staff members and lunchtime leaders are committed to providing activities at lunchtime which enable children to be more physically active.£7000 saved, to be added to bid for improved playground facilities which will allow for more active lunchtimes and a versatile space for PE lessons and extra-curricular clubs.
+Staff members and lunchtime leaders are committed to providing activities at lunchtime which enable children to be more physically active.

 To continue to increase the number of competitive opportunities for all pupils